Daniel-Chin/Python_Lib/readme.md

     1. Lighter
     2. Other threads can still print things when user is inputting commands
     3. Tab auto-completes your phrase, even under Windows!
 (I'm proud.)
+    4. Testing your module, tried of having to `import` everytime you make an edit? `restart()` is what you need here.
 Issues:
     1. Reassigning module global variables will not be visible to module native codes.
 Sorry.
 Fexed Issues: